caddyserver/website/src/docs/markdown/install.md

 [docker pull caddy/caddy](https://hub.docker.com/r/caddy/caddy)

-## Manually installing as a Linux service
+## Linux service

 Requirements:

-- A `caddy` binary that you downloaded or built from source
+- `caddy` binary that you downloaded or built from source
-- Systemd version 232 or newer
+- `systemctl --version` 232 or newer
-- Superuser rights
+- `sudo` privileges

-Move the `caddy` binary into your `$PATH`, for example:
+Move the caddy binary into your `$PATH`, for example:
 <pre><code class="cmd bash">sudo mv caddy /usr/bin/</code></pre>

 Test that it worked: